jtviegas-sandbox/incubator/k8s/README.md

 ```
 ...all the data was replicated across all the live nodes.

-The system was resilient to the loss of more than half (3) of its nodes.
+The system was resilient to the loss of more than half (3) of its initial 5 nodes.